etienneschalk/scientific-data-viewer/FEATURE_FLAGS.md

 ### Runtime Notifications

 When you change feature flag settings, the extension will:
-- Show an immediate notification about the change
+- Show an immediate notification about the specific change (e.g., "Allow Multiple Tabs For Same File is now enabled")
+- Only show notifications for actual feature flag changes, not other configuration changes
-- Log the change to the Output panel
+- Log the specific change to the Output panel
 - Apply the new behavior immediately

 ## Best Practices